Munroe-Meyer Institute at the University of Nebraska Medical Center

 Autism Diagnostic and Outpatient Services Program

-Interns in this track will have the opportunity to work as part of an interdisciplinary team to evaluate children and adolescents suspected of having an autism spectrum disorder diagnosis.
+This new yearlong program, formerly part of the Intensive Applied Behavior Analysis Assessment and Treatment Program, housed within our Autism Diagnostic Clinic (ADC), provides interns with the opportunity to work as part of an interdisciplinary team to evaluate children and adolescents suspected of having an autism spectrum disorder diagnosis.
 Interns play an integral role in conducting diagnostic intakes and learn to conceptualize cases and triage patients to appropriate service lines.
 Interns also will conduct comprehensive psychological assessments (including training and experience administering the ADOS-2), generate diagnoses, and support families in accessing appropriate services and supports.

 Outpatient services typically include a combination of manualized individual and group-based therapies, such as Unstuck and On Target, Modified Parent-Child Interaction Therapy, and problem-focused therapies (e.g., toilet training).
 Clinicians may also support families in coping with and understanding their child's diagnosis, coordinate care with other providers, or assist families in pursuing intensive treatment services as part of the parent training process.